datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 for example,
 `git clone file:///existing/project` will create a new directory called `project`.
-If you want to call the clone something else, add the directory name you want to the command.
+If you want to call the clone something else, add the directory name you want to the command: `git clone file:///existing/project newprojectname`

 *** =pre_exercise_code
 ```{python}